Processing math: 33%

 )

 Here we can see that the 10-observation sample has around 5% higher standard error of the mean estimate.
 With bigger samples, the difference gets practically negligible.
-5
+If you’re interested in a formula on how this difference changes with sample size, take a look at Creating non-parametric bootstrap samples using Poisson frequencies paper from Hanley and MacGibbon.

 I used the same procedure for the 95% confidence interval estimation and got comparable results.